 In February 2016, the FASB issued guidance which amends the existing accounting standards for lease accounting, including requiring lessees to recognize most leases on their balance sheets and making targeted changes to lessor accounting.
 The guidance requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase of the leased asset by the lessee.
 This classification will determine whether the lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than twelve months regardless of their classification.
 Leases with a term of twelve months or less will be accounted for pursuant to existing guidance for operating leases.
-The guidance is expected to result in the recognition of a right-to-use asset and related liability to account for the Company's future obligations under its ground lease and executive office lease agreements for which the Company is the lessee.
+The guidance will result in the recognition of a right-to-use asset and related liability to account for the Company's future obligations under its ground lease and executive office lease agreements for which the Company is the lessee.
 Additionally, the guidance will require that lessees and lessors capitalize, as initial direct costs, only those costs that are incurred due to the execution of a lease.
 Under this guidance, allocated payroll costs and other costs that are incurred regardless of whether the lease is obtained will no longer be capitalized as initial direct costs and instead will be expensed as incurred.
-Lessors will continue to account for leases using an approach that is substantially equivalent to existing guidance for operating and other leases.
-The new lease accounting guidance requires a modified retrospective transition approach for all leases existing at, or entered into after, the date of initial application, with an option to use certain transition relief.
-The guidance would be effective for interim and annual reporting periods beginning after December 15, 2018, with early adoption being permitted.
-The Company is currently in the process of evaluating the impact the adoption of the guidance will have on its consolidated financial statements.
+During 2018, the Company capitalized approximately \$2.8 million of internal and external leasing costs which would have been expensed had this guidance been in effect.